marylandSUAS/GroundStation/scripts/README.md

 # interop_server.py
- - Runs communicates between the interop server and the ground processes being worked on
+ - Runs communicates between the interop server and the ground processes needs testing

-# done
-image_reciever.py
+# image_reciever.py
-recieves images from plane and saves them to location
+ - recieves images from plane and saves them to location Needs to include GPS and hdg data from plane

 # image_reset.py
  - all images in current working space are moved to storage area and submission pictures are deleted